When You Easily Get Drained And Tired In Social Situations

 Hang out with people who are more your style

 Company that is too dull and low energy is draining, because it's boring.
-Hanging around people who are too much for us is also tiring, because it taxes our brain to try and keep up with them.
+Hanging around people who are too much for us is also tiring, because it taxes our brain to try to keep up with them.
 It's possible you often feel drained while socializing because you're usually around people who don't really do it for you.
 If you were with friends who were a better match for you you may find you suddenly have a lot more energy.

 That's it for my practical advice.
 Again, you may want to check out this related article to get some additional ideas about the topic: